-What is a Research statement?
+What is a Research Statement?

 A research statement is a kind of document for academic job applications.
 It includes a summary of current research, research accomplishments, your capability to do work, and future research.
 In addition, it covers how your prior experience contributes to the field.
 Furthermore, assist candidates to share the importance and effect of their past, present, and future research on prospective colleagues.